Peter-Choah/C_KR/README.md

-# C Language -> K&R
+# Learning C from

-K&R exercises completed with my source code.
+## The C Programming Language by Brian Kernighan and Dennis Ritchie

+Notes and exercises completed.